murrayinglis/sdr-config/README.md

 ## After recording processing:
-Matched filter to get time delay
+Matched filter to get time delay.
+For these parameters I am getting a delay between tx and rx threads of about 500us.
+By using the transmitted signal that is present in the receive channel due to the limited isolation, a timestamp of t=0 is obtained, automatically accounting for the timing offset between the Tx and Rx channels.